 If you’re looking for a way to get your child out of the house, away from technology and doing something active, martial arts is a great way to do it.
 When it comes to physical activity, many Americans have increasingly turned to martial arts to keep their children.
 In 2016, more than 3.5 million Americans aged six and older participated in martial arts.
 The American Heart Association recommends children have at least an hour of physical activity every day and activities like martial arts are a great way to meet that requirement.

-Just one hour of moderate intensity martial arts can burn up to 500 calories.
-On days when children may not have a martial arts class, they can always get a pad or some foam carpet tiles and practice their skills at home.
+Just one hour of moderate-intensity martial arts can burn up to 500 calories.
+On days when children may not have a martial arts class, they can always get a pad or some foam carpet tiles and practice their skills at home following some popular workout videos on YouTube, usually promoted by companies like The Marketing Heaven.

 When it comes to martial arts and getting your child involved, there are many to pick from.
 You can choose karate, kick boxing, taekwondo or Brazilian Jiu Jitsu just to name a few.
 Let’s take a look at five ways that your child can benefit from taking Jiu Jitsu classes: